TJwoodgrant/object-oriented-programming/pt1.3/ans-pt1.3.md

 **Where are the objects allocated?
 The stack or the heap?**

+* Objects are allocated within the **heap**, more primitive data types (e.g. int), are allocated in the stack.

 **How does a class' *new* method affect memory?
 What does it do and what does it return?**

+* The `new` method allocates memory to an object.
+Specifically, it calls the constructor for an object and hence, returns either a reference or the object itself.

-**Draw a diagram showing the locaitons of the cariables and objects in main**
+**Draw a diagram showing the locations of the variables and objects in main**

+* What sort of diagram?